Skip to main content

 00:27:43:18 – 00:28:08:02

-No, we need they need investment and we need to think of them as partners in delivering on the purpose and how to have those kinds of conversations.
-Navigating these challenges, they need focus and attention and investment.
-And a programmatic approach to doing this is the only thing that that really works in this case, and it’s absolutely a top priority.
+No, we need they need investment, and we need to think of them as partners in delivering on the purpose and how to have those kinds of conversations.
+Navigating these challenges, they need focus, attention, investment, and a programmatic approach to doing this.
+It’s the only thing that really works in this case, and it’s absolutely a top priority.

 00:28:08:02 – 00:28:42:16